Chicago Anencephaly Claim Lawyers

 - Some antimetabolic drugs.

-In addition to a doctor’s duty to protect a woman from drugs which may cause birth defects, it is also a doctor’s duty to diagnose such abnormalities at the earliest possible opportunity, so that the mother can make informed decisions about her health and those issues affecting her fetus.
-Without a doubt, the most personal of all decisions is whether a mother chooses to terminate or continue with her pregnancy.
-When a doctor fails to provide the mother with timely information about the growth of her fetus, the mother is deprived of this choice.
-Such lawsuits are called “wrongful life or wrongful birth” cases and may be considered medical negligence.
+In addition to a doctor's duty to protect a woman from drugs that may cause birth defects, it is also a doctor's duty to diagnose such abnormalities at the earliest possible opportunity, so that the mother can make informed decisions about her health and her fetus.
+Without a doubt, the most personal of all decisions is whether a mother chooses to continue or terminate a pregnancy.
+When a doctor fails to provide the mother with timely information about the development of her fetus, the mother is deprived of that choice.
+Such cases are known as "wrongful life" or "wrongful birth" claims and may constitute medical negligence.

-Usual testing is accomplished with an ultrasound.
-Another important tool is the MSAFP screening test, which measures important alpha-fetoprotein levels in the mother’s blood while pregnant.
-Although all pregnant women should be offered this test, if a doctor fails to offer the test to women with certain higher risks he or she may be considered particularly negligent.
-Women with higher risks include those:
+Standard testing is accomplished with an ultrasound.
+Another important diagnostic tool is the MSAFP screening test, which measures alpha-fetoprotein levels in the mother's blood during pregnancy.
+Although all pregnant women should be offered this test, a doctor who fails to offer it to women with certain elevated risk factors may be considered particularly negligent.
+Women with higher risk include those:

 - With a family history of birth defects;

-- Who have taken certain possibly harmful medications or drugs;
+- Who have taken certain potentially harmful medications or drugs;

 - With diabetes.